HIPAA-Compliant Healthcare App Development — EHR & Portals

 06

-HIPAA-compliant deployment with monitoring, alerting, and breach detection in place.
-Business Associate Agreements executed with all production infrastructure vendors.
-Your dedicated developer remains available for regulatory update compliance, feature additions, and integration with new EHR systems.
+We deploy with monitoring, alerting, and breach detection in place.
+Business Associate Agreements are executed with all production infrastructure vendors.
+Your dedicated developer stays available for regulatory updates, feature additions, and integration with new EHR systems.
 Deliverable: Live system with BAAs executed, monitoring in place, and compliance documentation.

 Healthcare software projects have specific failure modes that do not appear in general software development.
 Every item below is a real failure pattern Automely's healthcare developers are specifically built to prevent.